ieeta-pt/CoPipes/README.md

 # CoPipes

 CoPipes is a collaborative platform for ETL (Extract, Transform, Load) processes and data analysis.
-It enables teams to design, execute, and monitor data workflows with ease. **[Work in progress]**
+It enables teams to design, execute, and monitor data workflows with ease.

 ## Features
 - Visual workflow editor for ETL pipelines